eukras/refspy/README.md

 ### Matching references in text

-Here's how we might find references in text and print HTML links for them:
+To find references in text and print HTML links for them:

 ```
 url = 'https://www.biblegateway.com/passage/?search=%s&version=NRSVA"